Rishikesh-991/aws-jenjuns-project/README.md

 ## 1.5
 * add cfnExports step
 * add cfnValidate step
-* change how s3Upload works to use the aws client to guess the correct content type for the file.
+* change how s3Upload works to use  aws client to guess the correct content type for the file.

 ## 1.4
 * add empty checks for mandatory strings